Daxin-H/instatutor/README.md

 # How to run the App
-Download the source code from the repository and in the command line enter "npm run dev"
+Download the source code from the repository and in the command line enter 'npm run dev'